What are Ten Frames?

-Ten frames are an easy and cheap tool to implement into math instruction.
-Ten frames help students develop number sense using hands-on manipulatives that show numbers that are less than, equal to, or more than ten.
-The concept of ten lays the foundation of place value, and this skill is fundamental in fostering a solid understanding of number sense.
-Students must know what a number really consists of instead of solely identifying a number as a digit.
+Ten frames are not only easy and cost-effective to implement into math instruction but also highly effective.
+They offer hands-on manipulatives that visually represent numbers less than, equal to, or more than ten.
+The concept of ten is fundamental to understanding place value, a critical skill in fostering a robust comprehension of number sense.
+It’s essential that students understand what a number consists of, rather than merely identifying a number as a digit.

 Strategies for Using Ten Frames